bartmate/SudokuEditor/README.md

 * Out-of-grid clues (like sandwich clues)
 * etc...

-Further plans:
+Further plans for solution-related functionalities:
 * Highlighting naked singles
 * Highlighting doubles, triples, ...
 * Highlighting when there is only one place for a digit in box/row/column
+* Highlighting when digits in a row/column in a box can cause that digit can be deleted in the other boxes in the same row/column.
 * Checking if the sudoku is solvable from the current position
- * If there are more solution: how many.
+ * If there are more solutions: how many.
-* Save/Load
+* Save/Load (including the two undo/redo lists)

 ## Short-term TODO-s

-* Adding one-cell shapes (like odd/even sign, bulb of a thermo, min/max cell)
 * Adding two-cell shapes (like kropki dots / relational signs)
-* Adding lines (for thermo or arrow)
+* Adding lines for thermo-s

 ## Controls